 - It will take less time: Since you will not have to spend any time in court and will forego a lengthy discovery process, your divorce will take up far less time in mediation than it ever would if you opted for mediation.

 - It will cost less money: Time and money go hand in hand, so you can also expect divorce mediation to make less of a dent in your bank account.
 The fact that mediation tends to have a smaller price tag is one of the biggest draws for couples to choose this method.

 - It is better for your children: If you and your spouse have children, your relationship will not end once you untie the knot with a divorce.
 You will still have to be effective co-parents.
 Divorce mediation will get both of you started on learning how to cooperate with one another and it will help minimize hurt feelings and resentment, which litigation often fuels.

 - Your private lives will remain confidential: If privacy is important to you, then choosing litigation is the wrong path for your family.
 Divorce litigation is a private affair, which means the sordid details of your divorce will be available to anyone.
 Divorce mediation, however, allows you to keep this matter confidential.

 Contact an Experienced Mediation Team Today!

-If you are looking for a more amicable end to your marriage, contact the team at The King Law Firm for professional mediation services.
+If you are looking for a more amicable end to your marriage, contact the team at Family First Legal Group for professional mediation services.